gmc-code/PC-Microbit-Extension/docs/bots/MoveMotor/MoveMotor_motors.rst

     #.
 Write code to drive the buggy to the left at speed 2 in small circles of 10 cm radius.
     #.
 Write code to drive the buggy to the left at speed 5 in medium circles of 50 cm radius.
     #.
 Write code to drive the buggy to the left at speed 8 in circles of 20, 40 and 60 cm radius for 5 seconds each.
-Use a for loop and a list of the radii.
+Use a for-loop and a list of the radii.

 ----